-Applications will be reviewed and grants will be awarded in April 2017.
-Funds must be used by March 31, 2018.
+Grants will be awarded in December 2021.
+Funds must be used by December 1, 2022.
 Any unused funds will be retained by the Center.
 Funds may be used only to pay direct costs related to the proposed project, such as travel to research sites, research supplies, photocopying, transcription services, and equipment rental.
 Funds may not be used for equipment purchases, stipends, living expenses, conference attendance or educational travel.
 Grant payments will be made in the form of reimbursement for expenses.

 All students must work with a faculty mentor.
 (Faculty mentors may include Lecturers and other non-Senate Academic Staff.)
 The student’s mentor must commit to supporting and advising the applicant throughout the research project.

-Applications are due on Monday, March 13, 2017 by 4:00pm at the Institute for the Study of Societal Issues (see address below).
+Applications are due on Monday, November 15, 2021 by 4:00pm.
 Late applications will not be considered.
 All applications must include the following materials: (Incomplete applications will not be considered.)